 What are the options for women after treatment?

 It is important to assess the residual ovarian function after treatment for cancer.
-If the periods have stopped and especially if menopausal symptoms are present (hot flashes, night sweats, etc) the ovaries have been damaged.
+If the periods have stopped and especially if menopausal symptoms are present (hot flashes, night sweats, etc.) the ovaries have been damaged.
 Generally a blood test for FSH (follicle stimulating hormone) and estrogen will indicate whether the ovaries are still functioning.
 If the blood tests indicate the ovaries are not functioning, the ovaries may or may not recover.
 Sometimes periods start up again several months after the completion of treatment.
 Even irregular periods indicate the potential for conception.
 The challenge in the case of intermittent ovarian function is to identify the time of ovulation so that intercourse can be timed optimally.
 In this way, women who have had cancer treatment are like perimenopausal women.
-However, unlike women who are perimenopausal because they are in their late 40’s or 50’s, the eggs still present in cancer survivors have better potential for producing a pregnancy.
+However, unlike perimenopausal women in their late 40s or 50s, cancer survivors with eggs still present in their bodies have a better potential for becoming pregnant.
 Monitoring ovarian function with blood test and ultrasounds is the best way to identify the time of ovulation.